Chart Color Schemes

 Picnic Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified a single project that is likely to impact the area, influenced by changes in local infrastructure and major projects.
-Key projects include Heathcote Road Upgrade from Infantry Parade to The Avenue, UMA Centre Padstow Transformation Project, Revesby Workers Club Redevelopment, and Mixed use development including affordable housing in Padstow.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+A single project has been identified by AreaSearch as potentially impacting the area.
+Notable projects include Heathcote Road Upgrade from Infantry Parade to The Avenue, UMA Centre Padstow Transformation Project, Revesby Workers Club Redevelopment, and Mixed use development including affordable housing in Padstow.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.